Welsh and North Country Designs

 Individual Patterns - Mix 'em Up!

 I've had great fun mixing and matching individual patterns to create new designs.
-Look down the page to see the variety of patterns in the whole collection.
+Look down the page to see the variety of patterns in the entire collection.

 Instructions for creating a North Country Church Windows with Fill.